- About us

 The Early Career Research Prize in Vaccinology R&D is awarded by the International Union of Immunological Societies (IUIS) with the contribution of Vaccines Europe.
-The 2019 Prize edition aims at rewarding significant achievements in Vaccines R&D in Europe.
+The 2020 Prize edition aims at rewarding significant achievements in Vaccines R&D in Europe.

-The prize rewards significant achievements in Vaccine R&D, including the discovery of new vaccine antigens, new vaccines design, understanding the basics of immune responses, new technologies that will improve the future of vaccines and vaccination and that are supported by proof-of-concept data (preclinical and clinical).
+The Prize rewards the discovery of new vaccine antigens, new vaccines design, understanding the basics of immune responses, new technologies that will improve the future of vaccines and vaccination and that are supported by proof-of-concept data (preclinical and clinical).

 For information regarding application criteria, follow this link.

 Five industry associations representing pharmaceutical, biotech and medical technologies industries operating in Europe (COCIR, EFPIA, MedTech Europe, EuropaBio and Vaccines Europe) have come together to work on a Strategic Agenda for Innovation in Healthcare.
 This Agenda falls in the framework of the proposed European Health Innovation Public-Private Partnership (PPP) under Horizon Europe.
 Its objective is to guide future public-private research & innovation that would contribute – alongside other European research funding instruments – to addressing some key European healthcare challenges in an integrated manner.

 Today, the private sector is interested to invest in a new health Public-Private Partnership and would like invite citizens, patients, health and research communities, national authorities, academia and scientific societies to provide their input to make sure that this Strategic Agenda: